 Residential Life/Learning Communities and Student Conduct contribute to the holistic development of students through intentional support, programs and collaboration, which foster a safe, inclusive and engaged community.

-The Office of Residential Life/Learning Communities supports the College at Brockport's mission by developing safe, inclusive and vibrant communities that value academic excellence and overall student development.
+The Office of Residential Life/Learning Communities supports SUNY Brockport's mission by developing safe, inclusive and vibrant communities that value academic excellence and overall student development.
 Through collaboration and unique relationships with students, our staff provides an appropriate balance of challenge and support, community development and a purposeful residential curriculum with holistic student education at its core.

 Overarching Departmental Goals